-- The property applied for is unsuitable to the applicant's needs and by offering the property would cause overcrowding - The applicant is a person from abroad prescribed as ineligible by the Secretary of State
+- The property applied for is unsuitable to the applicant's needs and offering the property would cause overcrowding. - The applicant is a person from abroad prescribed as ineligible by the Secretary of State.

-Lettings to Great Places Employees and Involved Customers
+Lettings to Great Places Employees, their relatives and/or Involved Customers

-Great Places employees and involved customers are eligible to apply for homes in the same way as any other applicant.
-Employees are required to discuss their intentions with their manager before applying for or expressing interest in a Great Places property.
+Great Places employees, their relatives and/or involved customers are eligible to apply for homes in the same way as any other applicant.
+Employees are required to discuss their intentions with their manager before applying or expressing interest in a Great Places property.
 This will enable managers to advise and support the employee and consider the potential for any conflicts of interest and how they may be managed.

 Additional steps are taken to ensure that the allocation has been made fairly and that the individual is able to manage any actual or perceived conflicts between work and home.
-This also applies to employees who are existing customers looking for a transfer to another property.
+This also applies to employees who are existing customers looking to transfer to another property.

 Employees or involved customers applying for accommodation will be subject to the same refusals criteria as any other applicant.
-Great Places reserves the absolute right to refuse an offer of accommodation outside of the standard refusals criteria if the offer is deemed to be inappropriate.
+Great Places reserves the absolute right to refuse an accommodation offer outside of the standard refusals criteria if it is deemed inappropriate.

-Great Places has specific processes around lettings to employees and involved customers to ensure that allocations are fair and transparent and appropriate, taking into consideration the potential challenges of living in a Great Places' property and any roles working for the organisation.
-This also links to Great Places' Probity Policy.
+Great Places has specific processes around lettings to employees, their relatives and/or involved customers to ensure that allocations are fair, transparent, and appropriate, taking into consideration the potential challenges of living in a Great Places' property and any roles working for the organisation.
+This links to Great Places' Probity Policy.
+Where a relation to a Great Places employee is offered accommodation, this will be recorded as per the Probity Policy.
 A separate document is available to managers which details our approach to allocating homes to employees and involved customers.
-There may be circumstances where an employee or involved customer is refused an offer of accommodation.
+There may be circumstances where an employee, a relation or involved customer is refused an offer of accommodation due to potential conflicts in future management of the tenancy.